- Canary Islands

 After a heated summer season, you would think that the weather would start to cool down in Fuerteventura in September.
 But this is totally not the case.

-September is still quite a hot month here, some will say it's even hotter than August.
-Or sometimes it feels this way, although actual numbers and statistics don't support this claim.
+September is still quite a hot month here, some will say it's even hotter than August, but that is not the case.
+It may feel like this sometimes, although actual numbers and statistics don't support this claim.

-The great thing about coming to Fuerteventura in September is that the sea water has had time to warm up over the summer, so it will be even warmer than in was back in July or August.
+The great thing about coming to Fuerteventura in September is that the ocean water has had time to warm up over the summer, so it will be even warmer than it was back in July or August.

-The first two weeks of September are busier than the last two, since in some countries in Europe school term starts around the date if September 15th, so some families are still enjoying their summer holidays in Fuerteventura.
-But after the first two weeks the island gets a little more quiet, and if this is what you're looking for (and you are not dependent on school holidays for planning your trip), we would suggest that you wait until that time.
+The first two weeks of September are busier than the last two since in some countries in Europe school term starts around the date of September 15th, so some families are still enjoying their summer holidays in Fuerteventura.
+But after the first two weeks, the island gets a little quieter, and if this is what you're looking for (and you are not dependent on school holidays for planning your trip), we would suggest that you wait until that time.
 It might also prove to be cheaper, in terms of both accommodation and flights, if you decide to book independently.

 In September we feel like we get the best of everything: great weather which still feels like summer; temperatures still around 30°C during the daytime and better deals, especially when it comes to booking flights.

-The average high temperature in September in Fuerteventura is around 28°C, while at night you can expect temperatures of around 22°C.
+The average high temperature in September in Fuerteventura is around 28°C (82.4°F), while at night you can expect temperatures of around 22°C (71.6°F).